How Many Truck Drivers in the U.S?

 The average age limit of a professional truck driver is 48, which means that it is likely that many of these drivers will be retiring in the coming years.

-Nevertheless, since very few people choose to pursue a career as a truck driver, there won’t be many opportunities for younger workers to take over their jobs.
+Nevertheless, since very few people choose to pursue a career as a truck driver, younger workers will not have many opportunities to take over their jobs.

 Frequently Asked Questions